 Asthma impacts those with the disease in many ways that may differ by demographic group and can change over time.
 This page describes trends and disparities in asthma mortality (deaths), prevalence (number of cases), healthcare use, number of missed school and work days, and economic costs.
 Prevalence includes lifetime, current, and attack, and healthcare use includes hospitalizations and emergency department visits.

-• The asthma death rate was 2.8 times greater among Blacks than Whites in 2016.
+• The asthma death rate was 2.1 times greater among Black individuals than white individuals in 2021.

 Trends in Asthma Mortality by Sex and Race/Ethnicity